Number of Servings: 2-4

 In a frying pan pour enough cooking oil of your choice (vegetable oil preferable) to cover the bottom of the fry pan.
 Turn the heat to medium, when the oil is hot place the steaks into the fry pan, being careful of spattering oil.
 Sprinkle moderately with Johnny's Seasoning Salt, Garlic Salt and Black pepper.
 Cook for four minutes on one side then flip steaks over and repeat seasoning and cook time.
 If any of the steaks are thicker than one half-inch thick cook these five minutes on each side, coyote should be cooked well done.
 Adjust cooking time if you see fit.

 This cooking method makes them fairly tough but who cares, it's coyote they're supposed to be tough.
 The steaks are ready to eat, enjoy.

-Best served with green beans and fried potatoes and a large glass of milk.
+Best served with green beans and fried potatoes and a large glass of milk or wine.